jkapi/DiOS/README.md

 [Brokenthorn's OS Development Series][3] was a valuable source to get started with Physical and Virtual Memory management.
-But the hacky way they deal with Higher Half Kernels drove me away from it a bit.
+But the hacky way they deal with Higher Half Kernels and the messy approach to VMM drove me away from it a bit.

 I'll try to use [The little book about OS development][4] as a general guide from now on.
 It is cleaner, more updated and well-writen than the other sources I've used up to this point.
+It also leave things more open for the programmer.

 [0]:http://wiki.osdev.org/
 [1]:http://wiki.osdev.org/User:Sortie/Meaty_Skeleton